-The withholding tax will not apply if the investor is resident in Germany for tax purposes and submits an application for a tax allowance (Freistellungsauftrag), provided that the taxable income concerned does not exceed EUR 801 (for single persons or spouses assessed separately) or EUR 1,602 (for spouses assessed jointly).
+The withholding tax will not apply if the investor is resident in Germany for tax purposes and submits an application for a tax allowance (Freistellung-sauftrag), provided that the taxable income concerned does not exceed EUR 801 (for single persons or spouses assessed separately) or EUR 1,602 (for spouses assessed jointly)./The withholding tax will not apply if the investor is resident in Germany for tax purposes and submits an application for a tax allowance, provided that the taxable income concerned does not exceed the currently applicable saver's allowance20.

-The same applies to those who submit a tax exemption certificate for persons who are not expected to be subject to income tax.
+The same applies to those who submit a tax exemption certificate for persons who are not expected to be subject to income tax (so-called non-assessment certificate).